MoeRichert-USDA/scinet-geospatial-site/sn_collections/_events/2022-8-29-Geospatial-Workshop-1.md

 ---

-title: "Annual Meeting of the SCINet Geospatial Research Working Group"
+title: "Session 1: Introduction to SCINet with lightning presentations"
 author: Moe Richert
 excerpt: This page contains all the info you need to participate in Session 1 of the SCINet Geospatial Workshop 2020.
 categories: [Geospatial Workshop]